Banno/ninja-binaries/README.md

 ## Development

+You can check the [Github repo](https://github.com/ninja-build/ninja/releases) or follow the [Atom feed](https://github.com/ninja-build/ninja/releases.atom) of the Ninja project for new releases.

-To update the Ninja binaries in the project, run `./get-binaries.sh VERSION` where `VERSION` is the version of Ninja you want:
+To update the Ninja binaries in this project, run `./get-binaries.sh VERSION` where `VERSION` is the version of Ninja you want:

 ```
 $ ./get-binaries.sh v1.7.2